-Review of Agency Fact-Finding
+Review of Agency Factfinding

 Basic fact-finding involves determining what happened (or will happen in the future), when it happened, the state of mind of the participants, and the like.
 Some basic facts are established by direct testimony, some by inference from circumstantial evidence.
 For example, suppose the agency finds from direct or circumstantial evidence that E, an employee of R, was driving home from a night school course at the time of the accident.
 R paid for the cost of the night school and encouraged but did not require E to take the course.
-Determinations of basic fact such as these can be made without knowing anything of the applicable law.92
+Determinations of basic fact such as these can be made without knowing anything of the applicable law.
+89 economic interests, and the Legislature appears to have wanted legal interpretations by these agencies within their regulatory authority to be given greater deference by the courts.

-Under existing law, in reviewing factual determinations in an adjudication by an agency not given judicial power by the California Constitution, courts use independent judgment if the proceeding substantially deprives a party's fundamental vested right.93 California is the only jurisdiction in the United States that uses independent judgment so broadly as a standard for judicial review of agency action.94
+Under existing law, in reviewing factual determinations in an adjudication by an agency not given judicial power by the California Constitution, courts use independent judgment if the proceeding substantially deprives a party's fundamental vested right.
+90 California is the only jurisdiction in the United